tdgreer1203/Regex-Tutorial/README.md

 - [Look-ahead and Look-behind](#look-ahead-and-look-behind)

 ## Regex Components
 This regex contains two methods, exec() and test().
 These methods are often used in combination with the string methods that JavaScript posesses.
+For the purposes of this tutorial, triestpa mainly uses the exec() method to seach strings.

 ### Anchors
 Regex Anchors are used to notate positions, rather than characters.
 There are to anchor characters in JavaScript's Regex function.